Zeindelf/vtex-utils/README.md

 ## Tests

-Tests are using mocha, to run the tests use:
+Tests are using mocha.
+To run the tests use:

 ```shell
 $ npm test